 In fact, it's just a matter of heating & combining the butter, mini chocolate chips, and light corn syrup in the microwave.

 We drizzled the chocolate glaze over the cake by loading it into a disposable piping bag with the tip snipped away.
 I do this so that I have a little more control over the drip, but if you'd rather, you can drizzle it by the spoonful!
 Fancy, fancy!

 Here's a slice for you- Look at those little mini chip bits of goodness ;0) We hope that you enjoy this recipe!

 More Chocolate Cakes!

 If you love all things chocolate, don't miss these other DELICIOUS Chocolate Cake Recipes from our recipes section!: Classic Chocolate Cake, Devil's Food Cake, Chocolate Sour Cream Cake, Chocolate Whipping Cream Pound Cake, and more!

-We hope that you enjoy this chocolate pound cake recipe!
-If you try it, make sure to leave a comment and/or picture in the comments below!
+We hope that you enjoy this double chocolate pound cake recipe!
+If you try it, make sure to leave a comment or photo in the comments below!
 We'd love to see.

 For the Cake

 - 2 ½ cups (302g) all purpose flour